Richard Harned

 Richard Harned (born 1951) is an American contemporary kinetic sculptor and glass artist.
-Harned trained under Dale Chihuly in the 1970s at the Rhode Island School of Design (RISD) with other artists of the American Glass Movement, including Bruce Chao and Tom Kreager.
-In 1974, he established the Abstract Glass studio in Providence, Rhode Island.
-After graduating from and teaching at RISD, he also taught glass art at Arkansas State University in Jonesboro and the University of Tennessee.
-He joined the faculty of Ohio State University in 1982.
+Harned trained under Dale Chihuly in the 1970s at the Rhode Island School of Design (RISD) with a pantheon of other other artists of the American Glass Movement, among them Dan Dailey, Bruce Chao, Ben Moore, and Richard Yelle.
+He established the Abstract Glass Studio in Providence, Rhode Island (1974-76), returned to RISD to earn an MFA (1976-1978), and subsequently taught glass art and sculpture at the University of Tennessee, Arkansas State University in Jonesboro, replaced Chihuly as Department Head at RISD for two years, and in 1982, joined the faculty of Ohio State University, where he is currently Emeritus Professor.